wakanawakana/win-darknet/README.md

 * x64 (Tested GPU(Cuda6.5) & OPENCV & VS2013）
 * x64 (Tested GPU(Cuda8.0) & CUDNN & OPENCV & VS2013）

+*What Modify*
+* I made it possible to run with only CPU even in GPU build.
+* Implementation of functions missing in Windows.

 For more information see the [Darknet project website](http://pjreddie.com/darknet).

-"yolov2wgpu.bat" is a test batch of yolov 2
+"yolov2wgpu.bat" is a test batch of yolov 2.
-Download the weits file to the TOP hierarchy and use it Surely predictions images will be generated
+Download the weits file to the TOP hierarchy and use it.
+Surely predictions images will be generated.